JONSASSE/432-2018/projects/project2/APPROVED.md

 Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis

 ## Proposals Still to Come or Under Revision (32)

+- Remember, the deadline for Project 2 Proposal Submission is **2018-04-17 at 5 PM**.
+- Submit your Project 2 Proposal [at this link](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1).
+- If you've been asked to do a revision, edit your submission accordingly, again, by **2018-04-17 at 5 PM**.

 ```
 Khaled Alayed